Manashantii’s Writing Method

 My writing method is really effective for healing from traumatic life experiences.

-At the first stage, I use writing as method for self listening, observing and connecting into my thoughts, feelings, breathing, my body and my instincts.
+At the first stage, I use writing as method for self listening, observing and connecting into my thoughts, my feelings, my breathing, my body and my instincts.

 I believe that truthful self communication requires, self listening, (breathwork, physical and sensory awareness exercises) meditation when these are all combined together they become psychological sensors for examining mind and behaviour.
 I believe that there is always a mental space where inner-peace always exists within everyone, from this place of inner-peace and higher consciousness in my mind is where I listen and I write from.
 As I observe and I listen to my thought processes, I use this state of consciousness to guide me and ground myself.